admiralorbiter/DataDeckv2/README.md

   - `DATABASE_URL=postgresql://user:pass@localhost:5432/datadeck` (optional; defaults to local SQLite in dev)

 4) Initialize the database
-- The starter uses `db.create_all()` on startup.
-Simply run the app once to create tables.
-Migrations (Alembic) are optional and not required for now.
+- The app uses `db.create_all()` on startup.
+Simply run the app once to create tables automatically.

 5) Run the app
 ```bash